Cybersecurity

 Can spyware be installed on an iPhone?

 Yes, though it’s less common than on Android. iPhones are more locked down, but jailbroken iPhones are highly vulnerable.
-Some sophisticated commercial spyware, like Pegasus, can infect iPhones without any user action at all.
+Commercial spyware like Pegasus, developed by NSO Group, can infect iPhones without any user action at all, a so-called zero-click exploit that requires no tap on a link, no app download, nothing.

 Will a factory reset definitely remove spyware on my phone?

 In almost all cases, yes.
-A factory reset wipes the device’s storage completely, removing any spyware along with it.
-The key is to not restore from a full app backup afterward, as this could reinstall the malicious software.
+A factory reset wipes the device’s storage completely, removing spyware along with it.
+Do not restore from a full app backup afterward, doing so could reinstall the malicious software.
+Reinstall only apps you recognize, one by one, from official sources.

 Can someone install spyware without touching my phone?

-Yes — through phishing links, malicious websites, or infected app downloads.
-You can trigger an installation simply by clicking a link in a text or email.
-This is why you should never tap links from unknown senders.
+Yes, through phishing links, malicious websites, or infected app downloads.
+You can trigger an install simply by tapping a link in a text or email from an unknown sender.
+Zero-click exploits used by tools like Pegasus require no interaction at all, though these are typically reserved for high-value targets rather than general consumers.

 Is free antivirus software good enough to detect spyware?

-Free versions of reputable security apps like Malwarebytes or Avast can catch many known threats.
-However, premium versions offer real-time protection and more comprehensive scans.
-If you’re dealing with a serious threat, the paid tier is worth it.
+Free versions of apps like Malwarebytes or Avast catch many known threats.
+But they often miss newer strains not yet in their threat databases, and real-time protection generally sits behind a paywall.
+If you’re dealing with a targeted or persistent threat, the paid tier is worth considering.

 How do I know if someone is tracking my location through spyware?

 Check your location permissions in settings.
-If an unfamiliar app has access to your location at all times, revoke it immediately.
-You should also watch for unusual battery drain, which often indicates something is running in the background and transmitting data.
+If an unfamiliar app has “always on” access to your location, revoke it immediately.
+Unusual battery drain is also a signal, something is running in the background and transmitting data.
+On Android, you can check battery usage by app in settings to see what’s consuming the most power.